top of page

 I am thrilled to have opened the path to this exciting adventure to support such a special and magical place in the world, to which I will always be connected.

-After 10 years working as a language teacher in Spain and France, I decided to follow Anna Amado to her "base camp" in India, Vedanthangal.
-It was 2008 when I joined her to work on an educational project as a volunteer for 6 months.
-That experience helped me reflect on and come to terms with deprivation, unfairness, a sense of resignation and the importance of education as a very good way to fight them all.
-10 years later, the project is up and running and I continue to support the project by collaborating and fundraising for Indian Futures from Barcelona.
+In 2008 I joined Anna in Vedanthangal to work on the educational project as a volunteer for 6 months.
+This experience helped me reflect on and come to terms with deprivation, unfairness, a sense of resignation and the importance of education as a very good way to fight them all.